sley-kdot/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly - Dispal current directory contents with user and group IDs numerically 6-firstdirectory - Script tthat creates a dir. name my_first_directory in the /tmp/ dir.
-7-movethatfile - Move the file betty from /tmp/ to /tmp/my_first_directory
+7-movethatfile - Move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete - Delete the file betty from /tmp/my_first_directory